Ricardo-Paixao/ProjetoPA2024/README.md

 - XmlAdapter
   - Specifies an adapter for a class to adapt it after mapping.

+### Internal DSL

+- root / element
+  - Adds the XML element to the root.
+- root / listOf(element1, element2)
+  - Adds the XML elements to the root.
+- element (attribute)
+  - Adds the XML attribute to the element.
+- element(listOf(attribute1, attribute2))
+  - Adds the XML attributes to the element.

 ## Examples

 ### Example 1: Creating a Simple XML Document